splunk/public-o11y-docs/apm/apm-alert-visualize/alert-conditions-apm.rst

 .. meta::
    :description: Learn about the built-in alert conditions in Splunk APM.

 When creating rules in detectors to specify conditions that can trigger alerts, Splunk APM provides built-in conditions that detect common problem scenarios.
 Many of these alert conditions provide more powerful ways of monitoring signals than the standard practice of comparing a signal to a static threshold.
+See :ref:`apm-alerts` for steps to configure and APM detector.

 .. note::